|Waiter, there's a bug on my windshield.|

 Honestly, with friends like David, who needs enemies?

-At the heart of this is one of the interesting questions the film raises: if we create superior beings, would they not resent serving inferior masters?
+At the heart of this is the question: if we create superior beings, would they not resent serving inferior masters?
 Ridley Scott explored much the same question in the classic Blade Runner.
-If we treat them badly, will they not learn from such mistreatment?
+Do we really need to revisit it here?

-Psychopathy, a Cluster B Type personality disorder, is linked to a lack of parental love and care during childhood, along with narcissism and sociopathy.
+Psychopathy, a Cluster B Type personality disorder, is linked to a lack of parental love and care during childhood.

 From Weyland's tea room we skip ahead several decades to the colony ship Covenant, headed towards a distant planet.
 The crew picks up a signal, a John Denver song, from a nearby planet and decide to investigate.

-Straight of Galaxy Quest ('Is there air???') the crew step out on the surface without space helmets or breathing gear and are promptly infected.
-Proto-aliens start popping out and wreaking havoc and their lander blows up.
+Straight out of Galaxy Quest ('Is there air???'), the crew step out on the surface without space helmets or breathing gear and are promptly infected by black goo.
+Proto-aliens start popping out and wreaking havoc and their lander naturally blows up.

-A mysterious figure (David, naturally) shows up and drives off the little alien critters, then leads the surviving crew to his Necropolis.
-The planet, it seems, was once inhabited, and David lives in the city of its dead inhabitants.
-They're corpses strewn all over the place, like plaster casts from Pompeii, only scorched black.
-All contorted in positions of agony.
+A mysterious figure (David, naturally) appears and drives off the alien critters, then leads the surviving crew to his nifty Necropolis.
+It seems the planet was recently inhabited, and the corpses of the former population are strewn all over the place, contorted in positions of agony, like plaster casts from Pompeii, scorched black.

-David claims they died thanks to an accidental release of a toxic payload, which then caused their ship to crash, killing Shaw.
+David claims they died thanks to an accidental release of a toxic payload.
+Then their ship crashed, killing Shaw.

-Fassbender gets some interesting scenes with himself, as David plays against Walter, the colony ship's newer version synthetic.
-David spends a couple minutes of screen time teaching Walter how to play the flute, and this scene is more interesting than anything involving Giger's monster.
+Fassbender gets some interesting scenes with himself (even a kiss!), as David plays against Walter, the colony ship's newer version of the same model of android.
+David even spends a couple minutes of screen time teaching Walter how to play the flute; this scene is more interesting than anything involving Giger's monster.

 Walter's just like David, only incapable of creation.
-And he has an American accent.
-Seems humans found David too unnerving, too human, and put restrictions on subsequent models.
+Seems humans found David too unnerving, too human and creepy, and put restrictions on subsequent models.
 A wise decision, as David reveals to his brother android that he not only wiped out the alien civilization on the planet deliberately, but murdered Shaw, whom he professed to love.

 There's a nice call out to Arnold Bocklin's Isle of the Dead, which is almost exactly duplicated in the dead city's garden.
-Oddly enough, there's a Giger based version of the original painting, too.
+Oddly enough, there's a Giger based version of the original painting:

 |Giger does Bocklin|

-We are then treated to a nightmarish romp through Frankenstein's castle, as crew members succumb one after another to Giger's black-boned terror.
+We're treated to a nightmarish romp through Frankenstein's castle, as crew members succumb one after another to Giger's boney black terror.